07asn/Bootstrap-Practice/README.md

 - **HTML**

 ## **Design References**
-Below are the images used as design references for this task:
+Below is the image used as design references for this task:

 ![Preview ](https://drive.google.com/uc?export=view&id=15to9LnAUhRpe4sufRyMTa6pRjCpRC9Js)
 ---